-Recommendation: In general, your choice within this row is simple: Eye of the Tiger will be the more ideal option for single-target fighting like raids and Chi Burst against multiple enemies such as in Mythic Plus.
-Although Chi Wave sounds nice in theory, it needs to be used exactly on cooldown in order to stay on-par with Eye of the Tiger’s passive damage and healing.
+Recommendation: In general, your choice within this row is simple: Chi Wave or Eye of the Tiger will be the more ideal option for single-target fighting like raids and Chi Burst against multiple enemies such as in Mythic Plus.
 Note that if you are running Eye of the Tiger in an AoE environment, you must occasionally use Tiger Palm to apply the debuff as Spinning Crane Kick does not interact with this Talent.
-You may also have to opt for it in single target if using the Charred Passions Legendary Power.
+You also may need to opt for Chi Wave in single target if using the Charred Passions Legendary Power.

 Tier 2-Level 25